jakchagu/feed-goblin/README.md

 3. Use the hotkeys:

 > [!NOTE]
-> NOTE: the sound will remember to be on next load, but the first time you need to unmute the feeds.
+> The sound will remember to be on next load, but the first time you need to unmute the feeds.

    | Key | Action |
    |-----|--------|